FelixSimonB/bbNote/README.md

 # bbNote

-a Note app for couple, which is me and my gf....
+a Note app with other built-in utilities

 I used react, vite and appwrite for this